TEFL - FAQs

 If you plan to find a job teaching English in Italy there are a few questions to consider.
 When is the best time to find work?
 Will I need a visa?
 Is a TEFL certificate required?
 How much will it cost?

-Although you will find Americans teaching in large numbers across Asia and Latin America, Europe is still the number one choice for many.
+While you will find Americans teaching in large numbers across Asia and Latin America, Europe is still the number one choice for many.
 Although U.S citizens are not free to turn up and teach in any country they want, there are still plenty of great destinations to choose from.

 The English Opens Doors Program (EODP) is a government run scheme that places volunteers into schools across Chile to promote English language skills among young people.
 The program offers a great opportunity for novice teachers to gain experience in one of the most popular teaching destinations in Latin America.